course-details-portlet

 A written exam on campus, 6 hours.
 Permitted aids: current curriculum and calculator type A.

-A portfolio, consisting of 1) a collection of individual book reports, and 2) an individual paper based on a given topic.
+A portfolio, consisting of 1) a collection of individual book reports, and 2) an individual task.
 Both parts of the portfolio must meet the minimum requirements given at the start of the semester in order for the portofolio to be graded.

 Both modules must be passed for the student to obtain a passing grade in the course.
 A student who has failed in one of the modules, only needs to re-sit the module with a fail grade.
 If a student retakes a passed exam, the student must re-sit both the portfolio and the written exam.
 Complaints can be made for both individual modules of the course.